 Insurance underwriting is all about predicting risk and probability, and nowhere are those skills put to better use than when weighing up the competition for the year ahead.
-Here are five of the most game-changing insurance industry trends that we think are on the rise in 2022/23.
+Here are five of the most game-changing insurance industry trends that we think will be on the rise in 2023.

 Is ESG dead?

 A few years ago, ESG was one of the hottest topics in insurance.
 Climate change is still a huge issue on most people's minds, with a looming climate collapse regularly posited by news outlets and an increasing number of heatwaves, droughts, and floods occurring in all four corners of the world.

 But it's not just the climate we need to watch.
 Commercial insurers also need to consider the social and governance records of those organisations they partner with.
 What's the business's track record on diversity, equality, conduct, and regulation?
 ESG is important because it affects an insurer's own brand and reputation as well as impacting the level of risk they're taking on.